 - According to CPTPP, all state-owned companies have to meet transparency in the operation and information provision.

-In the framework of CPTPP, competition with foreign companies puts pressure on state-owned enterprises in receiving and enjoying preferences from the state on which they are grounded.
+In the framework of CPTPP, competition with foreign companies puts pressure on state-owned enterprises to receive and enjoy preferences from the state on which they are grounded.

 - Such state-owned enterprises have to handle pressure to be innovative in the way of operation, management, and evaluation of their business.